-- NOTE 1: Master/Subordinate Clearances are isolation permits arranged in a hierarchy to facilitate work generally associated with major facility outages.
-This process streamlines return to service of systems while minimizing the number of EIPs site personnel need to sign onto. - NOTE 2: A master permit in this context has isolation points generally consisting of sub-tier level subordinate isolation permits.
+- MOTE 4: Master/Subordinate Clearances are isolation permits arranged in a hierarchy to facilitate work generally associated with major facility outages.
+This process streamlines return to service of systems while minimizing the number of EIPs site personnel need to sign. - NOTE 5: A master permit in this context has isolation points generally consisting of sub-tier level subordinate isolation permits.

-Subordinate isolation permits generally are permits for individual systems, equipment or groups of such.
+Subordinate isolation permits are generally permits for individual systems, equipment or groups of such.

-The hierarchy of such permits is shown in Figure 1.
+An example of the hierarchy of such permits is shown in Figure 1.

 Figure 1.
-Hierarchy of permits.
+Hierarchy of Permits

-- The TA shall sign on to each subordinate permit, noting the number of the master permit in the sign-on. - The TA shall sign on to the Master permit which has the subordinate permits as the isolation points after they sign on to each subordinate permit. - WGSs and AEs may then sign on to the Master permit, as applicable.
+- The TA shall sign on to each subordinate permit, noting the number of the Master permit in the sign-on - The TA shall sign on to the Master permit that has the subordinate permits as the isolation points after they sign on to each subordinate permit - WGSs and AEs may then sign on to the Master permit, as applicable